-Austrian law does not contain any provisions specifically regulating advertising over the Internet, i.e. the normal rules apply accordingly.
+Austrian law does not contain any provisions specifically regulating advertising over the internet, i.e. the normal rules apply accordingly.

-In addition, the Pharmig CoC contains specific provisions regarding information and advertising via the Internet in its Article 6.
-According to these provisions, companies are required, inter alia, to regularly check the website for its accuracy and update it and to clearly specify the name of the pharmaceutical company operating or supporting the website and which information on the website is addressed to expert circles and which to the general public.
+In addition, the Pharmig CoC contains specific provisions regarding information and advertising via the internet in its article 6.
+According to these provisions, companies are required, inter alia, to regularly check their websites for accuracy and update them and to clearly specify the name of the pharmaceutical company operating or supporting the website and which information on the website is addressed to expert circles and which to the general public